PrefectHQ/prefect/docs/tutorial/workers.md

 Using the **Docker** work pool type means that all work sent to this work pool will run within a dedicated Docker container using a Docker client available to the worker.

 !!! tip "Other work pool types"
-    There are [work pool types](/concepts/work-pools/#worker-types) for all major managed code execution platforms, such as Kubernetes services or serverless computing environments such as AWS ECS, Azure Container Instances, and GCP Cloud Run.
+    There are [work pool types](/concepts/work-pools/#worker-types) for serverless computing environments such as AWS ECS, Azure Container Instances, and GCP Cloud Run.
+Kubernetes is also a popular type of work pool.

     These are expanded upon in the [Guides](/guides) section.